ewernn/TactileManipulation/IMPLEMENTATIONPLAN.md

 - Run extensive evaluations across all tasks
 - Test with variations in object properties
 - Collect metrics for success rate, completion time, etc.
+- Document tasks that fail with vision-only but succeed with tactile+vision

 ### Afternoon: Analysis
 - Analyze performance differences with and without tactile
 - Identify key scenarios where tactile provides biggest benefits
 - Create visualizations showing attention to tactile features
+- Prepare comparative analysis highlighting when tactile sensing is most beneficial

 ### Evening: Extension Planning (Optional)
 - Begin extension to Shadow Hand if time permits
 - Adapt tactile approach to 5-finger model
 - Plan simplified demonstration for 5-finger hand
+- Identify industrial relevance of research findings

 ## Day 8: Documentation and Finalization